 Network by Provider Survey Type Tab.

-4. A health plan shall complete these report forms and submit to the Department the Timely Access Compliance Report in accordance with this manual and the PAAS Report Form Instructions set forth in the Timely Access and Annual Network Submission Instruction Manual (Report Form Instructions).
+4. A health plan shall complete these report forms and submit to the Department the Timely Access Compliance Report in accordance with this manual and the PAAS Report Form Instructions set forth in the Timely Access Submission Instruction Manual (Report Form Instructions).

 Adherence to the PAAS Manual